Vietnam.vn - Nền tảng quảng bá Việt Nam

 Chairman of the Board of Directors of Hoang Anh Gia Lai Doan Nguyen Duc led the delegation to visit durian planting investment projects in Paksong district, Champasak province, Laos in 2023.
 Photo: HAG

-In October and November this year, HAGL expects to harvest about 700 hectares of durian in Laos.
+In October-November this year, HAGL expects to harvest about 700 hectares of durian in Laos.
 It is worth noting that these durian gardens are harvested in the off-season, later than durian in Vietnam, so it can be said that Mr. Duc is almost “all alone in the market”; the selling price will also be higher than in the main season.

 Currently, the Central Highlands provinces are in the early stages of the durian harvest, so output is limited and prices remain high.
-On July 22, durian export purchasing warehouses announced the price of Monthoong durian (also known as Dona durian, Thai) at 100,000 - 105,000 VND/kg (grade A) and Ri 6 durian at 59,000 - 62,000 VND/kg (grade A).
+On July 22, durian export purchasing warehouses announced the price of Monthoong durian (also known as Dona durian, Thai) at 100,000 - 105,000 VND/kg (type A) and Ri 6 durian at 59,000 - 62,000 VND/kg (type A).

-Meanwhile, the durian varieties that Bau Duc has put into cultivation are all high-quality varieties with yellow flesh and small seeds, and the most delicious today, such as Monthoong and Musang King.
+Meanwhile, the durian varieties that Mr. Duc has put into cultivation are all of the highest quality, with yellow flesh and flat seeds, and the most delicious today, such as Monthoong and Musang King.

-With a vast durian garden that no one else in Southeast Asia has, HAGL expects that in 2024, its profit will reach about 2,000 billion VND, of which durian will make a large contribution.
+With a vast durian garden that is "unmatched" in Southeast Asia, HAGL expects that in 2024, its profit will reach about 2,000 billion VND, with durian contributing a large part.

-It is expected that by 2026, HAGL will have 2,000 hectares of durian, of which 1,000 hectares are for harvest; 10,000 hectares of bananas, and 1 million pigs.
-Of which, bananas and durian will serve the export market, mainly China; while pigs will be consumed domestically.
+By 2026, HAGL is expected to have 2,000 hectares of durian, of which 1,000 hectares are for harvest; 10,000 hectares of bananas, and 1 million pigs.
+Of which, bananas and durians will serve the export market, mainly China; while pigs will be consumed domestically.

-When mature, durian produces 80-100 fruits, the weight of the fruit is controlled from 2-5 kg, the average yield reaches 25-30 tons/ha, then durian gardens will have very high economic value.
+When mature, durians produce 80-100 fruits, the weight of the fruit is controlled from 2-5 kg, the average yield reaches 25-30 tons/ha, then durian gardens will have very high economic value.
 "It can be said that the greatest value in the future of HAGL is durian", Mr. Duc once affirmed.

 Bầu Đức có bao nhiêu hecta sầu riêng mà tự tin sẽ có lãi lớn trong 6 tháng cuối năm?- Ảnh 4.